quixio/quix-docs/docs/get-started/why-stream-processing.md

 The stream processing pipeline can be implemented in Quix using Python and the [Quix Streams client library](https://quix.io/docs/quix-streams/introduction.html):

-* **Data Ingestion**: Sensor data and machine data are ingested into a stream processing platform such as Quix.
+* **Data ingestion**: Sensor data and machine data are ingested into a stream processing platform such as Quix.
 Read the [data integration](../develop/integrate-data/overview.md) documentation.

 * **Real-time analysis**: Stream processing algorithms continuously analyze incoming data streams to detect anomalies, deviations from normal operating conditions, and potential equipment failures.